 Findings (3500 / 3719)

 Our findings showed an incongruence between how participants characterised and enacted their roles.
 We present two distinct yet interrelated themes demonstrating participants articulated a person-centred philosophy to self-management support, yet maintained an authoritative position in interactions with patients – with some patients more so than others.
-In the first theme, we examine the incongruence between how participants constructed their roles as person-centred, yet enacted traditional roles in which professional knowledge; medicalised routines and habits; and objectivity and measurability and normative ideas and values about health and self-management were privileged, over patient subjectivities (knowledge, values and preferences).
+In the first theme, we examine the incongruence between how participants constructed their roles as person-centred, yet enacted traditional roles in which professional knowledge; clinical practice, routines and habits; and objectivity and measurability and normative ideas and values about health and self-management were privileged, over patient subjectivities (knowledge, values and preferences).
 This is supported with two sub-themes – ‘the role of therapeutic relationships’; and ‘the compartmentalisation of the ‘medical’ and ‘social’’.
 In the second theme, we examine the differential provision of care and support using the notions of ‘patienthood’ and cultural health capital.
 Here we reveal that alignment between patients and professionals on the taken for granted understandings of the self-management field (e.g., normative values of health, medical knowledge, and individual responsibility) increased participants’ tolerance for negative emotions, and care and support not available to all patients.

 Incongruence between the construction and enactment of roles